 Digital transformation to improve operational excellence will continue to be top of the agenda in the years to come.
 And rightfully so.
 Yet, at the end of the day, digitalised processes and a lower cost base are table stakes.
 It is simply not enough to stay in sync with fast changing customer behaviour and new market dynamics.
 Operational excellence is essential, but it also a qualifier, not a winner.
 Engagement innovation needs to be built on top.
 This is where the previous three essential elements kick in.

-It is these four essential elements that drive our Top 10 Insurtech Trends for 2018; the key trends that set the Digital Insurance Agenda.
-We’ll illustrated each trend with insurtech solutions that featured at the 2017 DIA editions.
+It is these four essential elements that drive our Top 10 Insurtech Trends; the key trends that set the Digital Insurance Agenda.
+We’ll illustrated each trend with insurtech solutions that featured at DIA editions.